-BACKGROUND3 Who owns, operates, and uses Townsend Bombing Range?
+BACKGROUND 3 Who owns, operates, and uses Townsend Bombing Range?
 3 What is the primary purpose of Townsend Bombing Range?
 3 What kind of ordnance is currently used at Townsend Bombing Range?
 3 Where is Townsend Bombing Range located?
 3 When did Townsend Bombing Range begin its current operations?
 3 What are Townsend Bombing Range's hours of operation?
-4 How is Townsend Bombing Range operated?
-4 MARINE CORPS REQUIREMENTS5 What initiated the consideration to modernize Townsend Bombing Range?
+3 How is Townsend Bombing Range operated?
+4 MARINE CORPS REQUIREMENTS What initiated the consideration to modernize Townsend Bombing Range?
 5 Why is Townsend Bombing Range important to national security?
 5 What is the Marine Corps training requirement that is driving the need for this project?
 5 What are precision-guided munitions?
-6 Why do precision-guided munitions require more range land area?
+5 Why do precision-guided munitions require more range land area?
 6 What is a weapon danger zone?
-6 Why is Townsend Bombing Range unable to meet current Marine Corps aviation training requirements?
-6 If Townsend Bombing Range is only able to support 47% of air-to-ground training in the F/A-18 training syllabus for the Mar ine aviators at Marine Corps Air Station Beaufort, where has the rest of the training occurred?
-7 If Townsend Bombing Range is modernized, would Marine aviators stationed at Marine Corps Air Station Beaufort continue deploy to the West Coast ranges for training?
-7 Are there other locations that the Marines can use for the training?
-7 ENVIRONMENTAL REVIEW PROCESS8 How will the determination be made regarding whether to modernize Townsend Bombing Range?
-How does the process to develop an Environmental Impact Statement work?
-Were there any major changes from the Draft to the Final Environmental Impact Statement?
-Has the final decision already been made?
-How much acreage is being studied?
-Why did the Marine Corps remove Study Area 2 from further consideration in the Environmental Impact Statement?
-How would the Marine Corps acquire any land if the Record of Decision opted for land acquisition to modernize Townsend Bombing Range?
-13
+6 Why is Townsend Bombing Range currently unable to meet current Marine Corps aviation training requirements?
+6 If Townsend Bombing Range is only able to support 47% of air-to-ground training in the F/A-18 training syllabus for Marine Aviators at Marine Corps Air Station Beaufort, where has the rest of the training occurred?
+After Townsend Bombing Range is modernized, will Marine aviators stationed at Marine Corps Air Station Beaufort contit to deploy to the West Coast ranges for training?
+Are there other locations that the Marines can use for the training?
+7 ENVIRONMENTAL REVIEW PROCESS 8 How was the determination made regarding whether to modernize Townsend Bombing Range?
+How does the process develop an Environmental Impact Statement work? s to 8 Were there any major changes from the Draft Environmental Impact Statement to the Final Environmental Imp Statement?
+What is the final decision? .
+10

-Does the proposed modernization of Townsend Bombing Range involve the establishment or modification of Special Use Airspace?
-13 What is the project schedule?
+How did the Marine Corps determine the areas that were studied?
+11 How much acreage was being studied?
+11 Why did the Marine Corps remove Study Area 2 from further consideration in the Environmental Impact Statement?
+12 Does the proposed modernization of Townsend Bombing Range involve the establishment or modification of Special Airspace?
+What is the project schedule?
 13 What is the current stage of the project and when is its anticipated completion?
-14 Which of the four alternatives does the Marine Corps prefer?
-14 COMMITMENT TO THE PUBLIC15 How can the public express its views on the project, the alternatives, and the environmental impact analyses?
-15 Where can I find more information about the project?
+13 Which of the four alternatives does the Marine Corps prefer?
+14 COMMITMENT TO THE PUBLIC What opportunities does the public have to express its views on the project, the alternatives, and the environmental imanalyses?
+Where can I find more information about the project?
 16 Was there a problem receiving the public comments during the Scoping Period?
 16 What was the outcome of the Public Scoping Period?
-What was the outcome of the Public Comment Period?
-17 How would the proposed modernization of Townsend Bombing Range restrict the mobility of residents in Long and McIntosh counties along Highway 57?
-Would Highway 57 be closed?
-17 STEWARDSHIP19 What resources were analyzed in the preparation of the Environmental Impact Statement?
-19 Did the resource analysis reveal any potentially significant impacts?
-19 What would be done about any potential impacts?
-20 Would the project restrict public access to recreation areas near Townsend Bombing Range particularly the Altamaha River ar nd the Townsend Wildlife Management Area?
-20 How would the proposed modernization affect hunting?
-20 Would modernizing Townsend Bombing Range change the number of operations or timing of use of the Range?
-21 Would the proposed modernization create additional noise at Townsend Bombing Range?
-2 FUTURE AVIATION RESOURCES22 How is this project related to the Marine Corps Joint Strike Fighter basing decision?
-22 If the Joint Strike Fighter is scheduled to replace the F/A-18, why is Townsend Bombing Range under consideration for moder to support F/A-18 aircrew training?
-22
+16 What was the outcome of the Public Comment Period?
+16 How would the proposed modernization of Townsend Bombing Range restrict the mobility of residents in Long and McIn Counties along Highway 57?
+Would Highway 57 be closed? ntosh 17 STEWARDSHIP What resources were analyzed in the Final Environmental Impact Statement?
+Did the resource analysis reveal any potentially significant impacts?
+18 What would be done about any potential impacts?
+19 Would the project restrict public access to recreation areas near Townsend Bombing Range particularly the Altamaha F and the Townsend Wildlife Management Area?
+How would the proposed modernization affect hunting?
+19 Would modernizing Townsend Bombing Range change the number of operations or timing of use of the Range?
+19 Would the proposed modernization create additional noise at Townsend Bombing Range?
+20 FUTURE AVIATION RESOURCES 21 How is this project related to the Marine Corps Joint Strike Fighter basing decision?
+21 If the Joint Strike Fighter is scheduled to replace the F/A-18, why is Townsend Bombing Range under consideration modernization to support F/A-18 aircrew training?